 Of course, there is always the option to book a private car charter if the idea of driving around a scooter is not your idea of fun.

 Where to stay in Nusa Penida

 The island has some really great unique Nusa Penida hotels.
 I have taken the time to recommend the top ones I believe you will love!
-There is something for everyone on this list and I highly suggest staying in Nusa Penida to see all the island has to offer and to see all the Nusa Penida must see spots.
+There is something for everyone on this list and I highly suggest staying in Nusa Penida to see all the island has to offer.

 Set on stilts among the jungle of Nusa Penida, is Autentik Penida Glamping.
 The luxury tents located a 5-minute drive inland from Crystal Bay in Northwest Nusa Penida is one of the most unique stays on the island.
 The designer camp comes with a beautiful shared pool and well-equipped tents with balconies to enjoy the view.